 Tight patches of scales are most common near the tail fin, as is a lighter scaling along its back.
 There are usually also a few scales found just behind the mirror’s gills.
 The rest, and even those more “standardized” scale patterns and locations can look extremely different from fish to fish.

 This unique and irregular scale pattern is the reason why individual mirror carp can be recognized so easily by anglers who catch them.
 It’s also the reason why many of them have gotten names.

 For example, the old English record mirror, called by the legendary Chris Yates at Redmire Pool in 1980, was called the Bishop.

-The mirror carp’s mouth is a rather big and it enables the fish to scoop up large amounts of feed off the bottom.
-The mirror’s extendable lips reminds one of a vacuum cleaner, and this fish doesn’t have many limits when it comes to food!
+The mirror carp’s mouth is rather big and it enables the fish to scoop up large amounts of feed off the bottom.
+The mirror’s extendable lips remind one of a vacuum cleaner, and this fish doesn’t have many limits when it comes to food!

 On each side of its mouth, the mirror also has the, for carp, so distinctive barbules.

 Mirror carp have a rather long dorsal fin, a wide and big tail fin, as well as large and roundish anal fin, pectoral fins, and pelvic fins.
 The size of its fins can be explained by how much body mass this fish has to carry and balance underwater!
 They act as rudders of the small-scale submarine that is the mirror carp!

 Virtually all countries in the European Union are home to the mirror carp.
 It is a commonly stoked fish in thousands of lakes, ponds, fisheries and rivers, and a very popular target fish for anglers.

 There are gigantic carp fishing scenes in countries such as France, Germany, England, the Netherlands, Belgium, and Italy, to name a few.